mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**(6) question**: “Off-the-shell” is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model
+**(6) question**: "Off-the-shelf" is a transfer learning technique that uses the output of layers from a deep-learning architecture as input for a shallow model

 answer: True